PhilBug/perplexity-mpc/README.md

 ### Step 5: Testing

-Let’s make sure Claude for Desktop is picking up the two tools we’ve exposed in our `perplexity-ask` server.
+Let's make sure Claude for Desktop is picking up the two tools we've exposed in our `perplexity-ask` server.
 You can do this by looking for the hammer icon:

 ![Claude Visual Tools](perplexity-ask/assets/visual-indicator-mcp-tools.png)